 To begin with Althingi was attended by the community leaders, called Godar, and their supporters, called thingmenn.
 The Godar would discuss and pass legislation and dispense justice.
 Althingi was a huge assembly each year.
 It drew large crowds and was considered one of the main events in Iceland each year.

-Althingi held its sessions at Thingvellir up until 1799 then was discontinued for some decades.
+Althingi held its sessions at Thingvellir up until 1799.
 Althingi was restored in 1844 and moved to the capital city Reykjavik, there it has be held ever since.
-The role of Althingi has changed somewhat through the ages, but its main function today is to discuss and pass legislation.
+The role of Althingi has changed somewhat through the ages.
+Still, its main function today is to discuss and pass legislation.
 Today there are 63 members of the parliament, voted by the public.
 They are no longer called Godar, obviously, but are instead called thingmenn, which translates as People of the Althingi or Parliament.

-In 1881 the Althingishus (Parliament House) was build and is now one of the oldest stone buildings in Iceland.
-The house is made out of hewn Icelandic stone and is a classical 19th century structure, designed by the Danish architect Ferdinand Meldahl.
+In 1881 the Althingishus (Parliament House) was built and is now one of the oldest stone buildings in Iceland.
+The house is made out of hewn Icelandic stone.
+It is a classical 19th century structure, designed by the Danish architect Ferdinand Meldahl.